mtdukes/command-line-data/readme.md

 ![Think cold thoughts](https://dl.dropboxusercontent.com/u/49960384/gifs/snow-nook.gif "Think cold thoughts")

 This workshop will use two spreadsheets, both obtained via public records request from the city of Cambridge, Mass., in winter 2017.
 The first is a listing of every fine issued by the city to violators of its ice and snow removal ordinance, which requires residents to shovel their sidewalks.

-The second is the database of complaints about slippery sidewalks submitted to the city's online SeeClickFix portal.
+The second is the database of complaints about slippery sidewalks submitted to the city's online SeeClickFix portal, which you will explore on your own.

 #### Taking a closer look